Disclosure: I may earn a small commission from the companies or products mentioned in this post.

 Guizhou is a landlocked province located in Southwest China.
-Despite being a popular destination for domestic Chinese tourists, the province is relatively unvisited by international travellers – a fact which really needs to change!
+Despite being a popular destination for domestic Chinese tourists, the province is relatively unvisited by international travellers – a fact that really needs to change!

-Other than the exciting and modern capital city of Guiyang, the province is full of beautiful natural phenomena including enchanting mountain ranges, huge waterfalls and expansive cave systems.
+Other than the exciting and modern capital city of Guiyang, the province is full of beautiful natural phenomena including enchanting mountain ranges, huge waterfalls, and expansive cave systems.
 Guizhou is also home to the second-highest population of ethnic minority groups of any province in China, some of which you can visit in their traditional villages.

 The majority of the best things to see and do in Guizhou are accessible from Guiyang city, making it a great place to base yourself – you can always take overnight trips to other towns and villages.